 Gardening and Nature Study

 The gardening program at New Day School is a vital aspect of its Neo-Humanist curriculum.
 The garden program pairs an extensive garden environment to explore with hands-on gardening classes to aid the child’s understanding of plants, as well as other creatures, and their importance in our lives.
-Our gardens include herb and flower gardens, vegetable gardens, fruit trees, berries and vines and open spaces to roam and play.
+Our gardens include herb and flower gardens, vegetable gardens, fruit trees, berries, vines, and open spaces to roam and play.

 The gardening program allows children to uncover the interconnected relationship between their own lives and the garden.
 The children participate in growing their own food, in maintaining worm bins, school-wide composting and in the production of medicinal salves (a.k.a. “kindness cream”).
 Being part of this process, the children gain confidence, pride, self-sufficiency, and respect for food and the role they play in a diverse, interwoven ecosystem.